zakaria-soufiani/Todolist2/README.md

 # Todolist2
-Simple todo list written in python
+Simple todo list written in python whith some improvement from Todolist1